beepboopshru/N-Body-orbits/README.md

 The mathematical foundation for this simulation is rooted in Newtonian mechanics and gravitational dynamics.
-Here's a breakdown of the key concepts and formulas involved, along with how they are implemented in the code.

 ---

 ## 1. **Newton's Law of Gravitation**